 Here, learn about different methods of discovery.

 Discovery is the legal process that lets each side of a lawsuit ask the other side for information that is related to the case.

 During discovery, both parties must show the other side evidence they plan to use during trial.

 Discovery is meant to encourage parties to settle their disputes before court, help each side prepare their case based on fair access to information, and prevent unfair surprise in court.

 Can I really get any information I want through discovery?

-The discovery process is governed by the Texas Rules of Civil Procedure.
-These rules say that parties to a case are entitled to any information that is “relevant” to the case as long as it is not “privileged” information.
+The Texas Rules of Civil Procedure govern the discovery process.
+These rules say that parties to a case are entitled to any information that is “relevant” to the matter as long as it is not “privileged” information.
 Discovery rules are meant to give fairly broad access to information.